-The Judiciary's single largest appropriation is the courts' S&E account, which represents nearly 70 percent of the branch's entire budget and funds our appellate, district, and bankruptcy courts, as well as our probation and pretrial services offices and bankruptcy administrator offices, and our IT and cybersecurity initiatives.
+The Judiciary's single largest appropriation is the courts' S&E account, which represents nearly 70 percent of the branch's entire budget and funds our appellate, district, and bankruptcy courts, as well as our probation and pretrial services offices and bankruptcy administrator offices; GSA rent; and our IT and cybersecurity initiatives.

 It is difficult to convey the full scope of critical activities funded through this account because it is both so large and so broad, and at times its size has perhaps led to the mistaken belief that cuts can be taken here without substantial consequence because it remains a large account even after significant reductions.
-But each one of our S&E dollars has a very specific and important use, including paying the salaries and benefits of more than 20,000 employees in judges' chambers, clerks of court offices, and probation and pretrial services offices; providing court-ordered services, such as drug testing or substance abuse treatment, to individuals under the supervision of a federal probation or pretrial services officer; supporting a national IT program to develop, operate, and maintain the systems and applications necessary for court operations and administration; and paying more than \$1 billion of annual rent and related expenses for over 700 court facilities across the country.
+But each one of our S&E dollars has a very specific and important use, including paying the salaries and benefits of more than 20,000 employees in judges' chambers, clerks of court offices, and probation and pretrial services offices; providing court-ordered services, such as drug testing or substance abuse treatment, to individuals under the supervision of a federal probation or pretrial services officer; supporting a national IT program to develop, operate, and maintain the systems and applications necessary for court operations and administration as discussed in Judge Scudder's testimony; and paying almost \$1.2 billion in annual rent and related space expenses for over 700 court facilities across the country.
 Our request is carefully constructed to ensure that we have just the resources needed in order to accomplish these purposes effectively and efficiently.